Visit NZ's ONLY Kōtuku, White Heron Nesting Site

 Visit New Zealand’s only White Heron nesting site, and discover where the rare and majestic Kōtuku return each year to breed during the spring and summer months.

-While the White Heron colony is not present for nesting during autumn and winter, individual Kōtuku are still regularly spotted in the area.
+While the White Heron colony is absent during autumn and winter, individual resident Kōtuku are still regularly spotted in the Nature Reserve and surrounding area.

-You may observe a White Heron as it stalks and feeds along the banks of the reflective waters of the Waitangiroto River, wrestles with an eel on the surrounding farmland, or gracefully flies above the forest with Mount Cook and Mount Tasman in the background.
+You may observe a White Heron stalking and feeding along the banks of the reflective waters of the Waitangiroto River, wrestling with an eel on local farmland, or flying gracefully above the forest with Mount Cook and Mount Tasman in the background.

 Predator